yaidercc/yaidercc/README.md

-Software developer with more than a year of experience in the development of websites, during which time through the development and maintenance of different sites I have been acquiring knowledge and deepening in different technologies and programming languages both frontend and backend.
-I am characterized by my ability to investigate to solve problem situations and optimize my developments, adding to this my curiosity and constant search for improvement both personally and professionally.
+Software developer with more than a year of experience in the development of websites, during which time through the development and maintenance of different websites has acquired knowledge and deepened in different technologies and languages both frontend and backend.
+I have a good research capacity which has allowed me to solve various problem situations and improve the quality of my developments, adding to this my curiosity and constant search for improvement both personally and professionally.